ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-considerations.md

 * Review your vSAN storage policy:
    * RAID 1 provides better performance and smaller windows of susceptibility to sequential failure, such as shorter rebuild time, than RAID 5.
 However, RAID 5 has less storage overload.
    * RAID 6 provides protection against dual failures, but requires a minimum of six hosts compared to four hosts for RAID 5.
-* To add more storage to your vSAN cluster, you must add new hosts to the cluster or add {{site.data.keyword.vpc_short}} file storage instead.
+* To add more storage to your vSAN cluster, you must add new hosts to the cluster or add {{site.data.keyword.filestorage_vpc_full_notm}} instead.
 Adding disks to the existing hosts is not currently supported.

 ## Related links
 {: #vpc-ryo-considerations-links}